 In our case we were approved in matter of 5 working days.
 We received the visa thru email.
 Basically, it is an electronic -Visa.
 We printed it and bring it with us in case the airline company staff asked for physical copy of our tourist Visa for Australia.

-Requirements for Australian Visa Application
+Documents Required for Australian Visa Application

 - Your new and old Philippines passport which shows your previous travel